nsym-coding/real-time-forum-typing/notes.md

 NEEDS TO BE FIXED
 ------------------
-- comments are not linked to correct post
 - 2 logged in users, last comment not being passed through the channel.
 Will only be shown when post is clicked on again.
-- only last logged in user being shown as logged out